 The Library’s LEO delivery service delivers library material for personal research use to departmental offices or a Library circulation desk.
 Delivered library material includes physical items retrieved from a UVA Library or via Interlibrary Loan.
 PDF scans of articles or book chapters can also be requested and are delivered electronically.

 The Library's Research Data Services (RDS) are available to researchers across disciplines.
 Data professionals provide consultation and training in acquiring, collecting, wrangling, analyzing, visualizing, sharing, and preserving research data.
 In addition to hosting a workshop series and graduate fellowships, RDS works with faculty one-on-one to support data science and quantitative research, reproducible technologies and workflows, and open data to enable long-term discovery and use.

-The Robertson Media Center has a team of knowledgeable media professionals available for consultation on projects involving media and technologies.
-These areas include digital imaging, audiovisual production and post-production, physical interactivity, 2D/3D animation, mobile technologies, as well as visualization and delivery of media content.
+The Robertson Media Center, on the 3rd floor of Clemons Library, has a team of knowledgeable media professionals available for consultation on projects involving media and technologies.
+These areas include digital imaging, audiovisual production and post-production, physical interactivity, 2D/3D animation, and mobile technologies, as well as visualization and delivery of media content.

 Liaison librarians link faculty and students to the Library, and work to enhance their research experience.
 Each academic department and many interdisciplinary programs have an assigned liaison to provide research support.
-Liaisons offer research consultations and can work to incorporate information literacy concepts into a planned course.
+Liaisons offer research consultations and can work with faculty to provide course-integrated instruction in a variety of forms.
 Liaisons can also connect faculty to expertise and resources throughout the Library.